bottlepy/bottle/docs/plugindev.rst

 The Route Context
 =================

-The :class:`Route` instance passed to :meth:`Plugin.apply` provides detailed informations about the current route.
+The :class:`Route` instance passed to :meth:`Plugin.apply` provides detailed informations about the associated route.
 The most important attributes are summarized here:

 ===========  =================================================================
 Attribute    Description
 ===========  =================================================================
-app          The application object this route was installed to. rule         The rule string (e.g. ``/wiki/:page``). method       The HTTP method as a string (e.g. ``GET``). callback     The original callback with no plugins applied.
+app          The application object this route is installed to. rule         The rule string (e.g. ``/wiki/:page``). method       The HTTP method as a string (e.g. ``GET``). callback     The original callback with no plugins applied.
 Useful for
              introspection.
 name         The name of the route (if specified) or ``None``. plugins      A list of route-specific plugins.
 These are applied in addition to
-             the application-wide plugins. (see
-             :meth:`Bottle.route`).
-skiplist     A list of plugins to not apply to this route (again, see
+             application-wide plugins. (see :meth:`Bottle.route`). skiplist     A list of plugins to not apply to this route (again, see :meth:`Bottle.route`). config       Additional keyword arguments passed to the :meth:`Bottle.route`
-             :meth:`Bottle.route`).
-config       Additional keyword arguments passed to the :meth:`Bottle.route`